 If you're eating out, you'll want to tell the server you need miso soup made without gluten.
 Given the prevalence of food allergies and sensitivities, most restaurants should be able to cater to your needs.

-Making your own miso soup gives you the most control over what's in it, which is especially important when you're trying to avoid gluten.
-With the exception of miso paste, all of the ingredients in the soup are already naturally gluten-free.
+Making your own miso soup recipe gives you the most control over what's in it, which is especially important when you're trying to avoid gluten.
+With the exception of miso paste, all of the ingredients in the miso soup mix are already naturally gluten free.
 Reading the label and finding a miso paste made with rice or buckwheat helps ensure you avoid the problematic protein.